jmacdotorg/newsapi-perl/README.md

 [![Build Status](https://travis-ci.com/jmacdotorg/newsapi-perl.svg?branch=master)](https://travis-ci.com/jmacdotorg/newsapi-perl)
-# NAME
+# Web::NewsAPI

-Web::NewsAPI - Fetch and search news headlines and sources from News API
+This Perl module provides a simple, object-oriented interface to [the News API](https://newsapi.org), version 2.
+It supports that API's three public endpoints, allowing your code to fetch and search current news headlines and sources.

-# SYNOPSIS
+# Example

     use Web::NewsAPI;
     use v5.10;